How To Change Mountain Bike Handlebar Grips- Simple Steps

 Lock on Grips

 The Lock-On type of bike grip has a collar-locking mechanism that keeps the grip attached to the handlebar.
-The collars furthermore have clamps that are either attached to one end or both ends of the grip, this way it never slips.
+You can check it around the inside end of the grip.
+The collars have clamps that are either attached to one end or both ends of the grips.
+This way it never slips.

-These lock-ons grips don’t need to be pushed onto the handlebar, just position them on the handlebar and then secure them by tightening the ring which is there.
-You will need an Allen Wrench to tighten them, no kind of lubricant is required like the Push-On grips.
+These lock-on grips don’t need to be pushed onto the handlebar.
+You have to position them on the handlebar and then secure them by tightening the ring that is there.
+You will need an Allen Wrench to tighten them.
+But they are more expensive!

 Advantages: